dqve/sublime-dev/ckavup9rl07iebbs1y2u9o3e8.md

 ```
 In this second example, the function `ctcExample` accepts one parameter and returns the square of it, regardless of the size of this parameter, this function will always take the same amount of time to execute.

-The last example, If we wad pieces of paper with names written on them spread across a table, and I tell you to pick out any name from the table, you could simply grab the first name you see from the table, no stress, this is a constant time look-up.
+The last example, if we wad pieces of paper with names written on them spread across a table, and I tell you to pick out any name from the table, you could simply grab the first name you see from the table, no stress, this is a constant time look-up.

 # O(N) - Linear Time Complexity: